homebrewedsec/seguri.io/index.md

 ---
 layout: splash
 feature_row:
-  - title: "Service 1"
+  - title: "Threat Modelling"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
-  - title: "Service 2"
+  - title: "Cloud Security Services"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
-  - title: "Service 3"
+  - title: "Identity and Access Management (IAM) Services"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."

 ---
+&nbsp; <br / > &nbsp; <br / >
 [Speak with an Expert](#contact){: .btn .btn--success}
 {: .text-center}